nandi95/vue-toastify/README.md

 ```javascript
 this.$vToastify.removeToast(id)
 ```
 This will remove the notification if the id is given otherwise it will remove all of the notifications.
-The function returns the ids of the currently visible notifications.
+If id supplied and not found between the queued or currently displaying notifications, it will return false, otherwise it returns the ids of the currently visible notifications.

-**Extending the functionality**
+***
+To pass a notification from the server, assign your notification object to `window.notification` before importing your scripts.
+On mount this will gets displayed to the user.
+If this notification object has a property called `delay`, the notification display will be delayed by the given number of milliseconds.

+## Customisation

+### Extending the functionality
 You can add your own methods to the plugin like so:
 ```javascript
 Vue.use(VueToastify, {